manderio/mandots/README.md

 might be viable alternatives for someone looking for a similar wm
 - [i3-gaps](https://github.com/Airblader/i3), a fork of [i3](https://i3wm.org/) that adds gaps to the config
 - [termite](https://github.com/thestinger/termite), a terminal with keybind support, yay! less mouse usage!
-- [autorandr](https://github.com/phillipberndt/autorandr), life savior if you are using multiple monitors for i3
+- [autorandr](https://github.com/phillipberndt/autorandr), lifesaver if you are using multiple monitors for i3
 - [dunst](https://github.com/dunst-project/dunst), notification dameon, my config is broken, but the tool is lovely